-Welcome to the California State University (CSU)–the nation’s largest comprehensive higher education system with 23 unique campuses serving more than 474,000 students with 49,000 employees statewide.
-Each year, the university awards more than 100,000 degrees.
-CSU graduates now total more than 3 million strong, and are serving as leaders in the industries that drive California’s economy, including business, agriculture, entertainment, engineering, teaching, hospitality and healthcare.
-Learn more at www.calstate.edu.
+Welcome to the California State University (CSU)–the nation’s largest comprehensive higher education system with 23 unique campuses serving approximately 484,000 students with more than 50,800 faculty and staff.
+Each year, the university awards more than 120,000 degrees.
+CSU graduates are serving as leaders in the industries that drive California’s economy, including business, agriculture, entertainment, engineering, teaching, hospitality and healthcare.
+Learn more at The California State University website.

 - Today, one of every 20 Americans with a college degree is a CSU graduate.

 - One in every 10 employees in California is a CSU alumnus.

 - The CSU awards 45 percent of the bachelor’s degrees earned in California.

 - More than half of all the nurses in the state earn their degrees from the CSU.